Blog

 Many costs to your business are fixed expenses, meaning they are the same every single month (think mortgage or rent, license or membership fees).
 Variable expenses, such as payroll or inventory orders, might be minimized or mitigated.

-Common monthly business expenses
+A list of common monthly business expenses

 Monthly business expenses are often fixed or variable costs that recur on a monthly basis.
 Since these are recurring on a guaranteed basis, they're prime for cost-cutting because every month, you’ll benefit from the newfound efficiency.